Audience: developers of fowl.

 General Message Format

-All messages on the control or any other channel use msgpack for encoding.
+Any structured messages on channels use msgpack for encoding.
 Every message starts with 2 bytes indicating its length.
 Then follow that many bytes constituting a complete msgpack message.

 An incoming message of this kind instructs us to open a local listener.
 Upon any connection to this listener, we open a “forwarding subchannel” (see next section).